AXA BetterMe Weekend concludes successfully

 Echoing the World Mental Health Day to promote mental wellness and encourage everyone to live healthily inside out to become a BetterMe

-HONG KONG SAR - Media OutReach - 10 October 2021 - In response to the World Mental Health Day and celebrating the 1st anniversary of AXA BetterMe, the holistic wellness platform on the Emma by AXA app, AXA Hong Kong and Macau ("AXA") hosted the "AXA BetterMe Weekend" (the "Event") on 7-10 October at Hysan Place, Causeway Bay, to encourage Hong Kong citizens to take good care of their mental wellness, live healthily inside out, and become a BetterMe.
+HONG KONG, Oct.
+10, 2021 /PRNewswire/ -- In response to the World Mental Health Day and celebrating the 1st anniversary of AXA BetterMe, the holistic wellness platform on the Emma by AXA app, AXA Hong Kong and Macau ("AXA") hosted the "AXA BetterMe Weekend" (the "Event") on 7-10 October at Hysan Place, Causeway Bay, to encourage Hong Kong citizens to take good care of their mental wellness, live healthily inside out, and become a BetterMe.
 The event received overwhelming response despite the inclement weather.

 "AXA BetterMe Weekend" offered a full spectrum of activities for people of all ages, including complimentary creative dance and singing bowl workshops, brand new AXA BetterMe Mind Charger stress-relief soundtracks, DIY tote bag, special photo booth, etc.